 In this as any other tale from the field, actions, words and materials contour the way humans refer to the animals that they are surrounded by.
 In paradoxical depictions of personality, agency and mindedness are the traces of broader social concepts of animality.
-Those attuned to the symbolism can see animal typographies surface and dive: ‘the devoted lap-dog’, the ‘aggressive terrier’, ‘the pest’, the ‘swarm’.
-There are also persistent paradoxes that enable some humans to be cast as ‘dog lovers’ and yet refer to unfamiliar dogs as ‘attackers’ or ‘things’.
+Those attuned to the symbolism can see animal typographies surface and dive: “the devoted lap-dog,” the “aggressive terrier,” “the pest,” the “swarm.”
+There are also persistent paradoxes that enable some humans to be cast as “dog lovers” and yet refer to unfamiliar dogs as “attackers” or “things.”
 Of course, none of these labels adequately capture the complexity of socio-technical situations as they emerge.
-What they do offer, however, is a sort of semiotic shorthand that helps humans to make sense of the world, describe it and thereby impose structure on the teeming, seething milieu of the unorganisable, nonhuman ‘other’.
+What they do offer, however, is a sort of semiotic shorthand that helps humans to make sense of the world, describe it and thereby impose structure on the teeming, seething milieu of the unorganisable, nonhuman “other.”

 This is how the playbook that casts some creatures as vermin, some as worthy of ownership/pet-hood, others as test subjects or food is re-inscribed and becomes powerful over time.
 In noting this, it is important to be mindful of the limitations of our own species knowledge as well as our inhabitation of highly particular cultural epochs.
 For what can we truly know of these encounters and worlds except through the lens that we turn to the world around us?
 A lens ground through culture and language makes it hard to see interspecies meetings outside the historical framework in which they emerge.
 How do the objects, actors and discourses work together to make meaning for us as participants and observers?
 What are the epistemic limits of our humanism, our scientific heritage and our living cultural world?
 These are the philosophical and practical challenges that human-animal studies of various sorts seek to grapple with.
 They inform the critical core of the special issue that you have just read, a volume which investigates a plethora of multi-species encounters mediated by organisations and ontologies in time and space.

 In Amanda Rees’s opening account of the development of socio-technical strategies and practices used to study and to display whales, dolphins and seals, we witnessed a careful historical exposition of the emergence of new styles of learning about marine animal behaviour and biology.
-This initial piece foregrounded some deep philosophical issues by resisting the notion of marine biology as a ‘pure’ scientific endeavour, but instead showed how its practises and values intertwine with social and political history.
+This initial piece foregrounded some deep philosophical issues by resisting the notion of marine biology as a “pure” scientific endeavour, but instead showed how its practises and values intertwine with social and political history.
 Here, then, are the influences of colonialism, structuring marine mammal-human intersections; shaping science as both a profession and a form of knowledge with its own distinct methods of learning.
 Rob Kirk’s account of laboratory monkeys then opened a complimentary critique of scientific knowledge acquisition; one infused by ethical dilemmas, legal structures, media storytelling and public opinion on the costs and benefits of new scientific breakthroughs.
 The Silver Spring monkey controversy was not a paradigm war between scientific methodology and accepted social norms about animal care and treatment but, like the preceding article, a social, historical moment infused by the transient politics of knowledge.
 The account suggests a nuanced meeting between historically distinct cultures in which animals are known differently by experts of various stripes.